-1 Legislative framework
+Legislative framework

-Summarise the legislative framework for the protection of personally identifiable information (PII).
+1 Summarise the legislative framework for the protection of personally identifiable information (PII).
 Does your jurisdiction have a dedicated data protection law?
 Is the data protection law in your jurisdiction based on any international instruments on privacy or data protection?

-The US legislative framework for the protection of PII resembles a patchwork quilt.
-Unlike other jurisdictions, the US does not have a single dedicated data protection law, but instead regulates privacy primarily by industry, on a sector-by-sector basis.
+The US legislative framework for the protection of PII historically has resembled a patchwork quilt.
+Unlike other jurisdictions, the US does not have a single dedicated data protection law at the federal level, but instead regulates privacy primarily by industry, on a sector-bysector basis.
 There are numerous sources of privacy law in the US, including laws and regulations developed at both the federal and state levels.
 These laws and regulations may be enforced by federal and state authorities, and many provide individuals with a private right to bring lawsuits against organisations they believe are violating the law.
+Starting in 2018, increased legislative activity at the state level signalled a shift in focus toward more broad-based consumer privacy legislation in the United States.
+California became the first state to enact such legislation with the passage of the California Consumer Privacy Act (CCPA), a broad privacy law inspired in part by the EU General Data Protection Regulation (GDPR) that is aimed at protecting personal information of consumers across industry.
+Since then, numerous other states have proposed similarly broad privacy legislation, while multiple comprehensive privacy bills have been introduced at the federal level in the US Congress.

-2 Data protection authority
+Data protection authority

-Which authority is responsible for overseeing the data protection law?
+2 Which authority is responsible for overseeing the data protection law?
 Describe the investigative powers of the authority.